bryan6970/GPT-4_Automation/files used to build exe/install.md

 # How to install app

-You can just use `chatbot.exe`, but if you do not trust exe files from the internet.
-(Which you shouldn't), here's how to build it.

 Firstly, download any freeze library and the requirements.
 I used `pyinstaller`
 ```shell
 pip install pyinstaller, -r ../requirements.txt